 Are you passionate about developing educational opportunities for future generations?
-Would you like to support teachers and other professionals to develop educational opportunities from Year 1?
-Do you wish to progress to become a higher level teaching assistant or develop your expertise in your current role?
+Would you like to support teachers and other professionals to improve educational opportunities for children and young people from Year 1 upwards?
+Do you wish to enhance your expertise in your current role and possibly progress to become a higher level teaching assistant?
 Then this is the course for you.

-Derby College has an excellent track record for high-quality inclusive learning.
-We strive for excellence and deliver superb lessons, support and feedback as well as continuous professional development on all elements of the Level 3 Diploma.
+Derby College has an excellent track record for high-calibre inclusive teaching and learning.
+We strive for excellence and deliver superb lessons, support and feedback as well as supporting your continuous professional development.

 Completing a qualification with us gives you a FULL diploma, exclusive access to high-quality course resources, library and career development services, as well as a busy Student Union with all the benefits and discounts that come with membership.
-We have good links with local schools and provide you with a progression event every year so you can tailor-make your next step in your career after this course.
+We have good links with local schools and offer a progression event every year so you can plan the next steps in your career.

 A course completed with Derby College sets you a cut above the rest.
-Our reputation for delivering excellent teaching assistants is very good, and our pass rate is 100% (based on 2015/16 statistics).
+Our reputation for developing excellent teaching assistants is very good, and our pass rate is 100% (based on 2015/16 statistics).

 What are the benefits?